 Girls play Rounders in the Summer term competing at House, inter-school and County level.
 There are 7 teams across the age groups that compete on a weekly basis against schools from the south east and the Home Counties.

-Master in Charge: Andy Wolstenholme.
+Master in Charge: Paul Burke.
 Email: firstname.lastname@example.org

 Epsom College is well known for excellence in rugby, which is the major boys' sport in the Michaelmas term.
 We compete on a strong circuit, the current fixture list including Tonbridge, Eton, Harrow, Wellington, Cranleigh, RGS Guildford, Brighton, St John's Leatherhead, Dulwich and Eastbourne, and regularly field more than 16 sides on a Saturday afternoon.